Wisconsin governor orders masks statewide amid virus surge

 The conservative-controlled Wisconsin Supreme Court in May tossed out an order from Evers' health secretary closing most nonessential businesses in an attempt to slow the spread of the virus.

+“Obviously he doesn’t believe that masks matter," Evers said.
+"That’s fine, he can be one of those people that flouts the order.
+But to come in and have the Republicans say essentially we don’t believe in science, it’s pretty risky business.
+It’s risky political business and risky health business.”

+Vos did not say whether the Legislature would reconvene to kill the order.

-Evers has repeatedly cited that ruling as a reason for his reluctance to join 32 other states that have mask mandates.
+Evers has repeatedly cited the earlier Supreme Court ruling as a reason for his reluctance to join 32 other states that have mask mandates.
 However, the May ruling determined that the state health secretary overstepped her authority with the "safer at home" order; the court did not address the governor's power to issue public health emergencies.

 The state’s high court was controlled 5-2 by conservatives when it struck down the earlier order on a split 4-3 decision.
 But on Saturday, when the mask order takes effect, Justice-elect Jill Karofsky will join the court, narrowing the conservative majority to 4-3 and increasing the odds of the order surviving a legal challenge.